Fort Machault: Establishment

-In 1753, Governor Jean de Lauson ordered construction of a fortified trading post at the confluence of the Allegheny River and French Creek at Venango, a Lenape village.
-That year, the French expelled English traders from Venango, and Captain Philippe-Thomas Chabert de Joncaire established Fort d'Anjou with a permanent garrison at the location.
-This was one of four forts intended to protect French access to waterways connecting the Great Lakes and Ohio River, and ultimately the Mississippi River; they had colonies in each region.
+In 1753, Governor General Michel-Ange Duquesne de Menneville ordered construction of a fortified trading post at the confluence of the Allegheny River and French Creek at Venango, a Lenape village.
+Originally, Paul Marin de la Malgue had planned to build a fortified blockhouse and trading post named Fort D'Anjou, but Governor Duquesne put the plan on hold.
+In August 1753, Philippe-Thomas Chabert de Joncaire was sent up the Allegheny River by canoe to explore the area, and found activity by English traders with local Native American communities.
+The French felt that they would lose influence in the area and decided to build a chain of fortresses from Lake Erie south.
+Mauchault was the last of four forts intended to protect French access to waterways connecting the Great Lakes and Ohio River, and ultimately the Mississippi River.

-Captain Joncaire was replaced in 1754 by Michel Maray de La Chauvignerie as the officer in charge of constructing the fort, which eventually was named Fort Machault.
-It was named in honor of prominent financier, Jean-Baptiste Machault d'Arnouville, the French Minister of the Marine at the time of its construction.
-It was also known as "Venango," the name of the nearby Delaware (Lenape) village.
-La Chauvignerie's construction efforts were set back by shortages of manpower and wood, resulting in sporadic construction.
-Improvements continued until November 1758, when he was replaced by François-Marie Le Marchand de Lignery.

-Operation

-One of four forts built by the French and Canadiens, to control the Venango Path between Lake Erie and the Ohio River, Fort Machault was located in modern Franklin, Pennsylvania, at the confluence of French Creek and the Allegheny River.
-Fort Machault was the last stop on the supply route from New France or Quebec, before Fort Duquesne, at the Forks of the Ohio.

 Prior to the arrival of the French in 1753, John Fraser, a Scots immigrant, blacksmith, and trader from Pennsylvania, had set up shop on this site.
-He supplied Indians in the region with trade goods and repaired their guns and other metal wares.
+He supplied Native Americans in the region with trade goods and repaired their guns and other metal wares in exchange for furs.
 His business was an example of the western expansion of Pennsylvania's fur trade that prompted the French to fortify the Ohio Country, for fear of losing their trade and influence among the Indians there.
+In August 1753, the French decided to occupy Fraser's trading post, from which Fraser was absent at the time.
+The Lenape chief Custaloga assisted the French by capturing and handing over two traders who had just arrived at the trading post.
+Fraser and his employee William were forced to flee, and 75 French soldiers took over Fraser's cabin, allowing Custaloga to confiscate Fraser's trade goods.
+Fraser's cabin was occupied by Philippe-Thomas Chabert de Joncaire.

+Visit by George Washington, 1753

 In December 1753, Major George Washington of the Virginia militia used the Venango Path to reach Fort Machault during his first expedition into the Ohio Country.
-Washington, with an escort of seven men and a letter from Governor Robert Dinwiddie of Virginia, protested the French invasion of lands claimed by Great Britain and demanded their immediate withdrawal.
-Joncaire directed Washington to his superior officer at Fort LeBoeuf, where he went next.
-At dinner before Washington departed, Joncaire informed the British colonist about French intentions to "take possession of the Ohio".
+Washington, with an escort of seven men, including Christopher Gist, Guyasuta and Tanacharison, carried a letter from Governor Robert Dinwiddie of Virginia, protesting the French invasion of lands claimed by Great Britain and demanding their immediate withdrawal.
+Washington wrote: